Of the almost 3,000 species of coral reef fishes caught worldwide [1], between 15 and 30 million animals are traded annually. [2]

 Example: Banggai cardinalfish (Pterapogon kauderni)

-P. kauderni lives in small populations, shallow waters in coral reefs and sea grass beds commonly in sea urchins, coral heads, and anemones.
-It has an extremely limited distribution area and is endemic to only 23 square kilometres in an archipelago off the coast of Eastern Central Sulawesi, Indonesia.
-Within this area, the species range is restricted to 34 out of the 67 islands that form the Archipelago, 21 of them being less than 6 kilometres in length.
+The Banggai cardinalfish (Pterapogon kauderni) lives in small, isolated populations in shallow coral reefs and seagrass beds, often sheltering among sea urchins, coral heads, and anemones.
+The species has an extremely limited distribution, being endemic to just 23 km² in an archipelago off the coast of eastern Central Sulawesi, Indonesia.
+Within this area, its range is restricted to 34 of the 67 islands in the archipelago, 21 of which are under 6 km long.
 [5]

-Its unusual biological traits such as obligate commensalism with its hosts, sex-role reversal, and long incubation period with advanced parental care where the male incubates 50-60 eggs and post-hatched embryos orally, with very low fecundity and absence of larval phase.
-This resulted in a very strong population structure and unique genetic signatures.
+This fish exhibits unique biological and reproductive traits, including obligate commensalism with its hosts, sex-role reversal, and long incubation with advanced parental care — males brood 50–60 eggs and post-hatched embryos orally.
+Its low fecundity and lack of a larval phase result in strongly structured populations with distinct genetic signatures, making them highly vulnerable to overexploitation.

-P. kauderni was only discovered in 1994 and was included as ‘endangered’ in the IUCN Red List in 2007, because over 90 percent of its population size had been fished out for the aquarium trade.
-Although these fishes can be successfully farmed, wild capture is cheaper
+Discovered only in 1994, P. kauderni was classified as Endangered on the IUCN Red List in 2007, after more than 90% of its population had been extracted for the aquarium trade.
+Although the species can be successfully bred in captivity, wild capture remains cheaper, driving continued exploitation.

-We collaborated in a study to assess the impact of international trade Banggai cardinalfish.
+We collaborated in a study assessing the impact of international trade on the Banggai cardinalfish.

 KEY SPECIES